inJeans/pygame/README.md

 # pygame
 Some simple scripts to illustrate game making using pygame

 To run these scripts you will need to have a working installation of python with the pygame modules installed.
-To simplify the installation of pygame it is recomended that you use the Python 2.7.x release with the pygame 1.9.2 release.
+To simplify the installation of pygame it is recomended that you use the [Python 2.7.x](https://www.python.org/downloads/) release with the [pygame 1.9.1](http://www.pygame.org/hifi.html) release.

 ## Installation

 ### Windows

 It is easiest to use the graphical installers for both Python and pygame.
-Install Python 2.7.x from here, and install pygame 1.9.2 from here.
+Install Python 2.7.x from [here]((https://www.python.org/downloads/)), and install pygame 1.9.1 from [here](http://www.pygame.org/download.shtml).

 ### Mac OSX

-Again, it is easiest to install using the graphical installers for Python 2.7.x from here and pygame 1.9.2 from here.
+Again, it is easiest to install using the graphical installers for Python 2.7.x from [here](https://www.python.org/downloads/) and pygame 1.9.2 from [here](http://www.pygame.org/download.shtml).

-I have seen some graphical library issues with pygame 1.9.2 on El Capitan, if you see these mabe an installation using homebrew could be more stable.
-If so try following these steps.
-(First you will need to install homebrew.)
+I have seen some graphical library issues with pygame 1.9.2 on El Capitan, if you see these mabe an installation using [homebrew](http://brew.sh/) could be more stable.
+If so try following [these](http://jalada.co.uk/2011/06/17/installing-pygame-on-os-x-with-a-homebrew-python-2-7-install.html) steps.
+(First you will need to [install](http://brew.sh/) homebrew.)

 ## Execution